fannheyward/coc-rust-analyzer/README.md

 ## Configurations

+This extension is configured using a jsonc file.
+You can open this configuration file using the command `:CocConfig`, and it is typically located at `$HOME/.config/nvim/coc-settings.json`.

 1. `rust-analyzer.raLspServerPath`: Path to ra_lsp_server executable, default: `ra_lsp_server`
 1. `rust-analyzer.featureFlags`: Fine grained feature flags to disable annoying features, default: `{}`, available [flags](https://github.com/rust-analyzer/rust-analyzer/blob/master/crates/ra_ide_api/src/feature_flags.rs#L52)
 1. `rust-analyzer.excludeGlobs`: Paths to exclude from analysis, default: `[]`